Top 3 Ways to Clean Gmail Storage

 - Go to photos.google.com or open the Google Photos app on your Android or iOS device.

 - Select any photo or video you want to delete.

-- Click Delete → Move to bin.
+- Click Delete (trash can icon) → Move to trash.

-- Open the Bin.
+- Open the Trash folder.

 To delete a file in Google Drive: